 We integrate a high-frequency monetary event study into a mixed-frequency macro-finance model and structural estimation.
 The approach allows for jumps at Fed announcements in investor beliefs, providing detailed answers on why markets react strongly to central bank announcements.
-The methodology can be used in a variety of other settings to provide a granular understanding of the role of central banks in affecting financial markets and other variables.
+The methodology can be used in a variety of other settings to provide a granular understanding of the role of news events of almost any category in driving financial market volatility.